echo-xiangchen/EECS4080/to-do/README.md

     - Takes as input a text file in SMT-Lib format (functional style)
     - Output to the console: Outputs from Z3 verbatim (e.g., unsat vs. sat with witnesses)
     - Explore if there are different output options of Z3 (e.g., format, witnesses)
         note.
 Your compiler later will transform these outputs to more user-friendly format

+4. Find papers on "automated predicate solver" in the context of "computing education"
+    - Research Question: How can the automated logic verifier you build facilitate the learning of students (e.g., 1090, 3311)?
+    - Potential keywords:
+        - Computing/Engineering Education